Loophole-free Bell tests with randomly chosen subsets of measurement settings: Discussion

 \subsection{Further research}

-While our tools allow for the detection of loophole-free nonlocality by using only fractions of contexts (at the cost of a higher detection efficiency), when we apply these tools to the correlations in Tables \ref{tab:pnp} and \ref{tab:graph_theoretic}, then the number of measurements required is either still too large for practical Bell tests or not too large but then they offer critical detection efficiencies that are comparable with the ones needed in existing detection-loophole-free experiments with smaller dimension and number of settings.
-That is, the examples used in this work do not yet provide practical targets with sufficiently low critical detection efficiency and number of settings.
+While our tools allow for the detection of loophole-free nonlocality by using only fractions of contexts (at the cost of a higher detection efficiency), when we apply these tools to the correlations in Fig.~\ref{fig:pnp_bell} and Table \ref{tab:graph_theoretic}, then the number of measurements required is either still too large for practical Bell tests or not too large but then they offer critical detection efficiencies that are comparable to the ones needed in existing detection-loophole-free experiments with smaller dimension and number of settings.
+In other words, the examples used in this work do not yet provide practical targets with sufficiently low critical detection efficiency and number of settings.

-However, it is important to emphasize that the examples we have used to illustrate our tools are based on correlations obtained by sophisticated but arguably sub optimal methods with the purpose of showing that the critical detection efficiency can be arbitrary low without the need of quantum systems of dimension impossible to achieve in the laboratory (as it was thought).
+However, it is important to emphasize that the examples we have used to illustrate our tools are based on correlations obtained by sophisticated but arguably sub-optimal methods with the purpose of showing that the critical detection efficiency can be arbitrary low without the need of quantum systems of dimension impossible to achieve in the laboratory.
+Earlier it was shown that high-dimensional quantum systems can tolerate a detection efficiency that decreases with an increase in the local dimension $d$~\cite{M02}.
+However, an improvement over the qubits systems can only observed for $d>1600$.
+The correlations we study here require systems with significantly lower $d$.
 Presumably, there are many quantum correlations with sufficiently low critical detection and number of settings waiting to be discovered.
 Our hope is that the tools introduced here stimulate the search for such correlations.